-The Board of Directors is the admissions authority and has responsibility for admissions to this school.
-The Board of Directors has set its admission number at 30 pupils to be admitted to the Reception class in the school year which begins in September 2026.
+The Local Governing Body acts for the Board of Directors who is the admissions authority and has responsibility for admissions to this school.
+The Local Governing body has set its admission number at 60 pupils to be admitted to the Reception class in the school year which begins in September 2026.
 (See Note 1 below)

 Where there are more applications for places than the number of places available, places will be offered according to the following order of priority.
-If there is oversubscription within a category, the Board of Directors will give priority to children living closest to the school determined by the shortest distance (see Note 5).
+If there is oversubscription within a category, the Local Governing Body will give priority to children living closest to the school determined by the shortest distance (see Note 5).

-For the purposes of this policy, parish boundaries are as shown on the Archdiocese of Birmingham parish boundary map which can be accessed at https://www.birminghamdiocese.org.uk/boundary-map and will be applied to the admission arrangements for the academic year 2026/2027
+For the purposes of this policy parish boundaries are as shown on the Archdiocese of Birmingham parish boundary map, which is attached and will be applied to the admission arrangements for the academic year 2026/2027 A copy of the parish boundary map will also be available at the school and parish or by post on request.